-Continuity and Handoff are features built into your iOS 9 devices and OS X El Capitan Macs that allow the devices to work more seamlessly together.
+Continuity and Handoff are features built into your iOS devices and Macs that allow the devices to work more seamlessly together.
 With Continuity, you have instant access to a personal hotspot on demand, the ability to send and receive SMS messages and to make and take phone calls from your Mac, and the ability to pick up where you left off on one device from another.

 Although they can work well at times, there is always the lingering chance that the functionality may not work right for you or connectivity may be flaky.
 In this piece, we’ll go over several troubleshooting steps you can take if your Continuity and Handoff experience isn’t going as expected.